16. What is your religion?

 The census first asked this question in 2001.

 It’s up to you how you answer this question.
 If you don't have a religion, please select "No religion".

 This question is voluntary, so you can leave it blank if you want to.

-If you want to provide a religion, denomination, branch or caste that isn't listed separately, select the "Any other religion" option and enter the name on the next page.
-When you start typing, suggested answers will appear.
-You can select from this list or continue typing your own answer if your religion isn't listed.
+If you want to provide a religion, denomination, branch or caste that isn't listed separately, select the "Any other religion" option and give its name in the space provided.

 Children and babies

 As this question is voluntary, if you think that a child is too young to identify with a particular religion, you can leave the answer blank.